 Tides Wharf Restaurant, Bodega Bay

 The views from this special occasion spot inside the Bodega Bay Lodge and Spa are as delicious as the cuisine —they go on for miles, spanning across the water and to the dipping sun.

-The high-end menu changes frequently, but stand-outs might include organic beet salad with living watercress, Laura Chenel chevre croquette, hazelnuts, and hazelnut-sherry vinaigrette; Dungeness crab cakes with tomato ginger chutney and smoked paprika aioli; or Bellwether Farms whole milk ricotta gnocchi with Hen of the Woods mushrooms, snap peas, organic tomatoes, shaved Estero Gold Reserve, and herb-vegetable sauce.
+The high-end menu changes frequently, but stand-outs might include organic beet salad with fresh watercress, Laura Chenel chevre croquette, hazelnuts, and hazelnut-sherry vinaigrette; Dungeness crab cakes with tomato ginger chutney and smoked paprika aioli; or Bellwether Farms whole milk ricotta gnocchi with Hen of the Woods mushrooms, snap peas, organic tomatoes, shaved Estero Gold Reserve, and herb-vegetable sauce.
 For something more casual, relax in the Drakes Fireside Lounge next door.